cssherry/app-academy-projects/02SQL/W3D2/README.md

 # How to Run These Files
 These files require Ruby and SQL to run.
 The best ruby tutorial I've found is this: [Ruby Installation Tutorial](http://installrails.com/steps).
 To run SQL, just install [Postgres](http://www.postgresql.org/).

-Once Ruby and SQL are installed, download the files, go into terminal, cd to the directory that contains the lib and spec folders, and either run files individually.
+Once Ruby is installed, download the files, go into terminal, and either run files individually

+$ ruby questions.rb

+or run them through irb

+$ irb
-$ rspec spec/01_select_basics_spec.rb
+$ load 'questions.rb'